1242: Gateway to the West: Production

 In May 2022, Kevin Spacey was cast in the leading role of Papal Legate Cardinal Cesareani.
-Just two months later, in July 2022, he was dropped from the role due to new sexual assault charges against him.
-His replacement was noted English actor Ray Stevenson.

-In May 2023, Stevenson, just 58 years old, died during post-production, while working on his next project, Cassino in Ischia.
-Since his latter role was taken over by another actor, 1242 will likely be his final appearance on film.
+However, two months later, in July 2022, he was dropped from the role following new sexual assault charges against him.
+He was replaced with Ray Stevenson.
+Stevenson died in May 2023, during post-production of this film and while he was working on his next project, Cassino in Ischia.
+Since the latter role was taken over by another actor, 1242 will be his final appearance on film.